Joseph W. Kennedy: Post war

-In 1945, Kennedy was recruited as a professor at Washington University in St. Louis, and was installed as Chairman of the Department of Chemistry in 1946, a role he continued in until his death.
+In 1945, Kennedy was recruited to be a professor at Washington University in St. Louis, which installed him as chairman of the department of chemistry in 1946, a role he continued in until his death.
 Kennedy brought with him Wahl, Lindsay Helmholz, David Lipkin, Herbert Potratz, and Samuel Weissman, who all served on the faculty at Washington University.
 Up to this time, Washington University was primarily concerned with undergraduate teaching.
 Kennedy is credited with transforming it into a university that also has boasts strong graduate and research programs.

-Along with Seaborg, McMillan and Wahl, Kennedy received $400,000 dollars from the Atomic Energy Commission in compensation for their scientific work.
-He died on May 5, 1957 at the age of 40 after a battle with cancer of the stomach.
+Along with Seaborg, McMillan and Wahl, Kennedy received $400,000 from the Atomic Energy Commission in compensation for their scientific work.
+He died on May 5, 1957, at the age of 40 after a battle with cancer of the stomach.
 The Kennedy Lecture series is named in his honor.
 It is given every year in Washington University.